aiko-zxc/leetcode-problems/README.md

 # leetcode-problems
-This repository contains Java solutions to various problems on LeetCode.
+This repository contains solutions to various problems on LeetCode.
 Each solution is implemented in Java.